You are here

 - Ask them to think of some of the advantages and disadvantages of having a large immigrant population.
 List some of these on the board.

 - Ask the students to listen again and try to count the number of positive reasons the speaker gives.
-(The answer is 4 - 5 depending on how they feel the reasons are connected)
+(The speaker gives four or five depending on how they feel the reasons are connected.)

 - See if the students can work in pairs to list all the reasons why the speaker was positive about immigration.
 Ask if they were the same reasons they had thought of before listening.